A Plone 6 installation is both:

 Visit the download page to see all the options.

-For the training we will use option 2 and 4 to install and run Plone.
+For the training you will use option 2 or 5 to install and run Plone.
 We will create our own Buildout and extend it as we wish.
-We will do so in a Vagrant machine.
+If you choose to do so you will run it in a Vagrant machine.